ydmitry/openai-agents-sdk-deep-research/results/critique.md

-# Fact Check: Developing a Deep Research Feature for Code Bases: Approaches, Challenges, and Best Practices
+# Fact Check: Designing a Deep Research Feature for Code Bases: Synthesis of Best Practices and Approaches

 ## Overall Assessment

-The report is mostly factual and aligns with the provided sources on technologies, methodologies, and challenges related to deep code analysis features.
-However, certain claims regarding automatic documentation summarization/linking and the production-readiness of ML/AI semantic search are more aspirational or extrapolated than substantiated by the cited references.
-The overall assessment is that the report is generally accurate, but a few claims would benefit from more direct evidence or clear attribution of their experimental nature.

-## Unsupported Claims

-- Automatic summarization or linking of documentation to code in production tools is not directly supported by any reviewed source.
-- Explicit reference to ML/AI-based semantic search at production scale is not supported; while [2] covers machine learning for code search, it highlights experimental systems rather than mature, widely deployed solutions.
-- Details about user experience and actionable insights are asserted but not specifically backed by the sources.

-## Conflicting Claims

-- None.
-The report synthesizes insights and is largely consistent across referenced sources.
+The report synthesizes key concepts and debates consistent with the general literature on deep code research features but, as presented, does not provide specific evidence tied to the five referenced sources.
+There are no direct quotations or points linked to a particular source, although the thematic structure matches known research areas from the cited bibliography.
+The claims about search techniques, semantic understanding, developer experience, and methodological concerns broadly align with the contents expected in the named papers and do not introduce unfounded or clearly inaccurate assertions.
+The report also accurately reflects typical points of agreement and conflict seen in recent code analysis literature, such as the trade-off between precision and recall and skepticism around AI-generated code summaries.
+However, in the absence of detailed source summaries, a granular check for unsupported claims or subtle conflicts is not possible.
+Overall, the report is factually plausible and reasonable given its references, but it would be strengthened by more explicit attribution of specific claims to source material.